 what do graphics from everyday life in north korea look like?

 I was charmed and simply taken by the graphic design elements of the products there.
 In the West, advertising and branding trigger emotional rather than rational responses so powerful that you believe your purchase will help improve your life, make you more attractive, fitter, happier, more productive.
 The inference behind the ephemera I collected seemed more naïve, more simplistic, often using a graphic image to replicate what is contained within the packaging.
-There is almost no Western-style advertising in North Korea – and what little exists is habitually referred to as 'promotion'.
-Backlit panels that elsewhere push shampoo and carbonated drinks have been used in Pyongyang from 2006 to illuminate propaganda posters – different message, same medium.
-Until recently there were no advertising hoardings, no television advertising, no internet (still true, although there is an intranet that people can access on smartphones and in libraries).
+There is almost no Western-style advertising in North Korea, and what little exists is habitually referred to as "promotion."
+Backlit panels that in the West push shampoo and carbonated drinks have been used in Pyongyang from 2006 to illuminate propaganda posters – different message, same medium.
+Until recently there were no advertising hoardings, no television advertising, no internet (still true, although there is an inernet that people can access on smartphones and in libraries).
 The first billboard was for a joint venture car company that erected adverts in five places in Pyongyang in the early 2000s.
 To this day they remain the only ones in the city, but at times have used implied celebrity endorsements by having a photo of a famed singer or sports person included in the billboard.

 These graphic objects were mainly picked up on the tourist route – around Pyongyang, and on trips to the west and east coasts, the stunning volcanic Mount Paekdu in the remote far north, and the historic city of Kaesong in the south.
 I have made occasional walks around the city unaccompanied (but with the guides' knowledge), although not standing out is difficult in a city with almost no foreigners and no entry permitted to most local shops.
-In general the ephemera can be called 'found objects', something that any visitor would come into contact with.
+In general, the ephemera can be called "found objects," something that any visitor would come in contact with.

-Made in North Korea: Graphics from Everyday Life in the DPRK by Nicholas Bonner is published by Phaidon 2 October 2017.
+Made in North Korea: Graphics from Everyday Life in the DPRK by Nicholas Bonner is published by Phaidon.